Peace of mind with Professional Indemnity Insurance

 Is PI insurance expensive?

 Contrary to popular belief, PI insurance cover is not expensive.
-Our policies start from as little as £7.00 per month, interest-free.
-Although claims of this nature might be rare, it’s always best to ensure you are fully protected as you could be left to pay the legal fees and compensation yourself.
+Our policies start from as little as £98.00 per annum depending on your profession.
+Even though PI claims might be rare, it’s always best to ensure you are fully protected as you could be left to pay the legal fees and compensation yourself.

 Professional Indemnity insurance is on a “Claims Made” basis meaning cover has to be active when the complaint or claim is received.
 The retroactive date has to be earlier than the date you carried out the work that has resulted in the complaint.
 When you close your business or retire, clients can still bring a claim against you for errors made when you carried out the work for them, for this reason you need run-off cover.